highcharts/node-export-server/README.md

 - `--createTimeout`: The number of milliseconds to wait for creating a resource (defaults to `5000`).
 - `--destroyTimeout`: The number of milliseconds to wait for destroying a resource (defaults to `5000`).
 - `--idleTimeout`: The number of milliseconds after an idle resource is destroyed (defaults to `30000`).
-- `--rasterizationTimeout`: The number of milliseconds to wait for rendering a webpage (defaults to `1500`).
 - `--createRetryInterval`: The number of milliseconds after the create process is retried in case of fail (defaults to `200`).
 - `--reaperInterval`: The number of milliseconds after the check for idle resources to destroy is triggered (defaults to `1000`).
 - `--benchmarking`: Enable benchmarking (defaults to `true`).